-Syndicating content is an important business development initiative for publishers; it generates revenue, increases exposure, drives traffic and helps facilitate inbound links.
-However from an SEO perspective there is a downside, as syndication creates duplicate content issues.
-Search engines don’t want to show users multiple versions of the same content, so when an article has been syndicated it’s likely that one version will be given prominence – and that may or may not be the original.
+Search engines don’t want to show users multiple versions of the same content so when an article has been syndicated it is likely that one version will be given prominence – and that may or may not be the original.

 One of the most common concerns I hear from publishers is the fact that syndication partners are outranking them for their own content.
-This is a fairly common occurrence, especially when the partners are strong, authoritative domains and their syndicated versions attract a lot of links.
-To some extent publishers have to accept that they can’t have their cake and eat it too – if you’re going to license your content to other sites, there is always a chance that those sites might outrank you for that content.
+This happens fairly often, especially when the partners are strong, authoritative domains and their syndicated versions attract a lot of links or social signals.

 Beyond that, there are steps that publishers can take to help reduce the risk of being outranked for their own content: